• Skip to main content

 Substitutions and Variations

 • You can add chocolate chips for more flavor.
-White chocolate, milk chocolate, or dark chocolate will all be delicious!
+Milk chocolate, dark chocolate, or white chocolate chip cookies will all be delicious!

 This recipe has not been tested with other substitutions or variations.
 If you replace or add any ingredients, please let us know how it turned out in the comments below!